MicrOmega-IR

 MicrOmega-IR is an infrared hyperspectral microscope that is part of the science payload on board the European Rosalind Franklin rover, tasked to search for biosignatures on Mars.
-The rover is planned to land on Mars in the mid- or late 2020s.
+The rover is planned to be launched not earlier than 2028.
 MicrOmega-IR will analyse in situ the powder material derived from crushed samples collected by the rover's core drill.

 Development

 The MicrOmega mnemonic is derived from its French name Micro observatoire pour la mineralogie, l'eau, les glaces et l'activité; IR stands for infrared.
 It was developed by France's Institut d'Astrophysique Spatiale at the CNRS.
 France has also flown MicrOmega on other missions such as the 2011 Fobos-Grunt and the Hayabusa2 MASCOT mobile lander currently exploring asteroid Ryugu.
 France is also developing a variant called MacrOmega Near-IR Spectrometer for the Martian Moons Exploration (MMX) lander, a Japanese sample-return mission to Mars' moon Phobos.

 The Principal Investigator of the MicrOmega-IR for the Rosalind Franklin rover is Jean-Pierre Bibring, a French astronomer and planetary scientist at the Institut d'Astrophysique Spatiale.
 Co-PIs are astrobiologists Frances Westall and Nicolas Thomas.

 MicrOmega was developed by a consortium including: